Organization: Point Defiance Zoo & Aquarium of Metro Parks Tacoma

 Maintain water quality to keep aquatic animals in a healthy condition as assigned

-Perform behavioral observations; patrol assigned areas of the Zoo and visually check on animals; perform or arrange for corrective action if problems arise.
+Perform behavioral observations; patrol assigned areas of the Zoo or Trek and visually check on animals; perform or arrange for corrective action if problems arise.

 Move and remove animal species to different areas or exhibits as determined by proper care, feeding and safety methods.